 Knowing what to expect is important before deciding if this is right for you.

 While reverse dieting, you might experience weight loss or weight gain (or neither!).
 Everyone responds differently to the process.
-It may reassure you to know that even if some weight is gained or lost, it’s usually a small amount.
+Knowing that even if some weight is gained or lost, it’s usually a small amount may be reassuring.

 Here are a couple of things to keep in mind about weight loss or gain:

-• Sometimes when weight is lost, it’s due to a reduction in water weight as your hormones normalize [4].
+- Sometimes, when weight is lost, it’s due to reduced water weight as your hormones normalize [4].

-• If the scale increases, there’s a good chance it’s due to an increase in carb consumption (in other words, you haven’t gained body fat, just water!) and more food volume in your system at any given time.
+- If the scale increases, there’s a good chance it’s due to increased carb consumption (in other words, you haven’t gained body fat, just water!) and more food volume in your system at any given time.
 A boost in carb intake will cause our body to retain a bit more water, but this will balance out over time.

-No matter what, giving your body a few weeks to normalize is helpful and important.
-If you change things too often and quickly, you won’t get an accurate read of how a certain macro intake is truly impacting your body.
+No matter what, giving your body a few weeks to normalize is helpful and vital.
+If you change things too often and too quickly, you won’t get an accurate read of how a specific macro intake truly impacts your body.

-During a reverse diet, performance and body composition are often much more helpful metrics to keep tabs on than body weight.
+During a reverse diet, performance and body composition are often much more helpful metrics to monitor than body weight.

 How to Accurately Measure Body Composition